 Air pollution alert issued for dust in West Rapid City

 RAPID CITY, S.D.
 (KEVN) - An air pollution alert for dust has been issued by the National Weather Service for West Rapid City, which includes the area west of the gap.
-The alert will be in effect from 8 a.m. to 8 p.m. on Monday, Dec.
-4, and has been issued in collaboration with the South Dakota Department of Agriculture and Natural Resources.
+The alert will be in effect until 5 p.m. on Dec.
+7 and has been issued in collaboration with the South Dakota Department of Agriculture and Natural Resources.

-The Rapid City Air Quality Office recommends that the elderly, young, and anyone with respiratory conditions avoid physical exertion and exposure to the outside air.

-To reduce dust pollution, voluntary actions include reducing the manipulation of soil in construction, industrial, and agricultural activities, and increasing the use of pollution controls for soil stabilization, waste pits, stockpiles, and construction sites.
+To reduce dust pollution voluntarily, it is recommended to decrease the manipulation of soil in construction, industrial, and agricultural activities and to increase the use of pollution controls for soil stabilization, waste pits, stockpiles, and construction sites.

-The public can monitor local air quality conditions by visiting the Air Quality Index on the City’s home page, in the Community Bookmark and ‘In the News’ sections.
+The public can monitor local air quality conditions by visiting the Air Quality Index on the City’s home page, which can be found in the Community Bookmark and ‘In the News’ sections, or by downloading the KEVN First Alert weather app.

 Copyright 2023 KEVN.
 All rights reserved.